fedimint/fedimint/docs/setup-docs.md

 - Number of Guardians: the n of the t/n, so 4 for a 3/4 federation
 - Network: use signet (mutinynet is a fork of signet with 30 second blocktimes)
 - Block Confirmations: Fedimint's consensus CANNOT handle bitcoin block reorganizations (it's impossible to invalidate or distinguish e-cash once issued) so we recommend at least 6 confirmations (meaning the fedimint's consensus blockheight will be current blockheight - 6) for any mainnet or production use, but if you're just using this for development you can set it to 1 or 2
 - Meta Fields: these are arbitrary key/value pairs that can be used to store any information you want about your federation.
 Client apps can use this information to attach chat servers, a federation icon, a welcome message, or anything else you want to display to the user when they first connect to the federation.
+See https://github.com/fedimint/fedimint/tree/master/docs/meta_fields for supported fields.

 <p align="center">
 <img src="setup-docs-assets/leader.png" alt="Leader" width="500">